-This easy and delicious Pumpkin Cake with Cream Cheese Frosting is a great snacking cake or dessert for a crowd!
+An easy and delicious pumpkin sheet cake, topped with a cream cheese frosting.
+A great snacking cake or dessert for a crowd!

 Now that it’s officially Fall, it’s time for a little pumpkin!
 This Pumpkin Sheet Cake with Cream Cheese Frosting is an easy way to enjoy the flavours of the season.

 I love sheet cakes.
 No layers to fiddle with.
-Just mix, bake and spread the frosting over-top, all without having to remove the cake from the pan (unless you want to :).
+Just mix, bake and spread the frosting over-top, all without having to remove the cake from the pan (unless you want to, of course).
 Garnish with some nuts and you’re good to go.
 As this one is baked large and a little thinner, it’s a great snacking cake or a lovely addition to a holiday dessert table.

 This cake calls for a 15 x 10-inch baking pan (aka jelly roll pan).
 You’ll want one with sides at least 1 inch high.
 I happened to have this size cake pan, with 2-inch high sides.
 If you don’t you could bake in a 9×13.
 Do note that I haven’t tried this, but my math tells me that a 9 x 13 pan would only take about 3/4 of the batter.
 So you’d definitely want to hold some of the batter back.
 A 9×13 cake will be thicker though, for sure, so baking time will be longer.
 Test in regular intervals until a tester comes out clean in the centre.

 If you don’t like walnuts, you can replace with pecans or omit nuts completely.
 I like to scatter the nuts in the pattern down the middle, leaving a few areas uncovered.
 That way there’s alway a nut-free piece for those that don’t like the nuts.